 Clients listen to music using over the ear headphones either in office or at home, depending on where they are at with therapy and needs.
-The SSP requires a minimum of 6 sessions which includes an intake and information session plus the 5 hours of the core program.
+The SSP requires a minimum of 6 sessions which includes an intake and information session and 5 hours of the SSP Core program.
+There are no negative long term side effects however, some clients experience short term symptoms or worsening of symptoms as their system regulates.
 Some clients can only tolerate short sets of music during a session and others can complete a full hour to music in one session.
-This therapy cannot be rushed in order for the effects to be beneficial.
-There are no negative long term side effects however, some clients experience short term symptoms or worsening of symptoms as their system regulates.
+This is sometimes because when the body starts to drop it's defences with the therapy, it can suddenly say to itself "been fooled before, won't be fooled again, must protect and activate the system!".
+Calm and relaxed may be confused with threat.
+When this happens, clients may start to feel anxious, notice body sensations, or perhaps they may start to have memories gently float in and out of their thoughts while listening.
+These are great opportunities to practice self-regulation or to co-regulate with the therapist.
+In order for the effects to be beneficial, this therapy cannot be rushed.

-After they listen to the music program clients have ongoing access to similar music at home for maintenance, to be used as needed.
-Some clients may need to redo the original program in therapy after 3 months time.
+After listening to the music program, clients have ongoing access to similar music at home for maintenance which can be used as needed.
+Some clients may need to redo the original program 8-12 weeks after completing the program.

 Those with the following features might benefit from using the SSP: